I am a perfectionist.

 As a child, I would wake up obscenely early on Saturday mornings to watch a drawing tutorial show.

 The show’s target audience was grown adults.
-This wasn’t a show meant to teach seven-year-olds how to draw.
+This wasn’t a show meant to teach seven-year-olds how to draw, or manage emotions.
 But there I was sitting cross-legged in front of the TV with my paper and pencil, doing my best.